 Then we had a sudden shift to remote work where users could access cloud services and freely download applications directly, outside of their company’s network.
 IT now faces a mountain of technology sprawl, not to mention real shadow IT challenges.

 And if that wasn’t enough…alongside a growing reliance on cloud is emerging security risks.
 Early in 2021, the SolarWinds breach became public knowledge, and the details are worrisome.
 This breach taught us two important lessons: failure to defend your technology supply chain could give attackers the one opening they need to enter your network and unnecessary complexity is risky.
+Be aware of these blind spots in the cloud.

 The complexity conundrum

 Today’s IT teams are challenged to operationalize their changing technology mix and manage the risks that come with it, especially with cloud environments.
+This is why we focus on blind spots in the cloud.

 For example, do you know how many cloud environments your organization uses today?
 What workloads are running and who is using them?
 Do you have more licenses than you need?
 Without visibility into what you have and how you use it, you’re probably overspending and underutilizing and likely creating significant security risk and potential compliance failures.

 Take application development as one example.
 Much of today’s application development has shifted from a completely build-from-scratch model to one where you’re building while assembling a collection of open-source components and cloud services.
-This enables fast, easy development but creates blind spots when those open source projects receive updates/fixes but are not propagated to your product.
+This enables fast, easy development but creates blind spots in the cloud when those open source projects receive updates/fixes but are not propagated to your product.
 This could lead to increased supply chain risk as was the case with the SolarWinds breach.

 When considered on a larger scale, the complexity-driven security and compliance risk can be even more costly.
 If you’re a hybrid or multi-cloud customer who also relies on certain on-premises solutions, your legacy security stack probably doesn’t support the mix as well as it should.
 And your security team may not have the in-depth skills to fully understand cloud containers, on-premises legacy systems, mobile devices and endpoints.
 Your choice then becomes sub-standard security or too many cooks in the kitchen, each with their own technology agenda, which only increases your complexity.